atul-anurag-sharma/atulanurag/content/post/How can I tell what you are to me?/index.md

 You are the breath of life that sustains me,

-You are the purpose that drives me endlessly.
+You are the purpose that drives me endlessly.<br />

-How can I tell what you are to me?
+How can I tell what you are to me?<br />

 You are the reason I smile, the reason I sing,